anunay-bhatt/secure-serverless-reference-architecture/README.md

         curl -v -X GET --cert $TMP_DIR/client2/client2.crt --key $TMP_DIR/client2/client2.key "https://serverless."$DOMAIN_NAME"/vuln?org=org5"

 {"Message":"User is not authorized to access this resource with an explicit deny"}

+## Concluding Notes

+In my previous article, I talked about how Security engineers can provide valuable guidance to developers by creating simple, relatable and adoptable Reference Architectures - Uncomplicate Security for developers using Reference Architectures.
+In this article, I used the example of a demo serverless application and demonstrated the integration of security controls to reduce the risk of this application.
+I hope I was able to strengthen my case to the security engineers with regard to the efficacy of reference architectures in demonstrating secure patterns.
+For the developers reading this, I hope the demo app and the security discussion here will be of help to you in integrating security best practices early on in your serverless journey.
+Thank you for reading!